 Sexually transmitted infections (STIs)

 Even if you don't have any symptoms, it's best to have a check-up for STIs.
-After supporting you in the immediate period following a sexual assault or rape, the SARC will call you back for STI testing and can also provide HIV prophylaxis.
+After supporting you in the immediate period following a sexual assault or rape, the SARC will also provide STI testing and HIV prophylaxis.

 Alternatively, you can call NHS 111 to speak to someone in confidence about any concerns you may have.